jguertl/SharePlugin/docs/OpenBrowser.md

 ## Open a Browser
-Often you may need to launch a website or additiona web content from your application such as showing a privacy policy or visiting an external blog.
-That is where OpenBrowser comes in and is fully optimzed to take advantage of Chrome Custom Tabs and SafariWebViewController to keep your users in your app.
+Often you may need to launch a website or additional web content from your application such as showing a privacy policy or visiting an external blog.
+That is where OpenBrowser comes in and is fully optimized to take advantage of Chrome Custom Tabs and SafariWebViewController to keep your users in your app.

 ```csharp
 /// <summary>